Electronic Submission of Doctoral Theses and Habilitation Treatises

 then the file must contain a list of references and, if possible, a DOI link to the original version (e.g. the link to the following DOI 10.1016/j.ddstr.2007.08.003 would be http://dx.doi.org/10.1016/j.ddstr.2007.08.003).

-Please clarify such matters beforehand with the staff of the dissertations department (Hochschulschriftenstelle):
+Please contact for further questions the staff of the dissertations department (Hochschulschriftenstelle):